-- Loans where the first disbursement is made on or after October 1, 2020 and before October 1, 2023, will have a fee of 4.228%. - Fixed interest rate of 7.54% for the loans disbursed after July 1, 2022 and before July 1, 2023.
+- Loans where the first disbursement is made on or after October 1, 2020, will have a fee of 4.228%. - Fixed interest rate of 6.28% for the 2021-2022 academic year.

 Alternative Loans - If you require additional funds after all Federal-aid and institutional aid has been awarded, you may apply for an alternative student loan.
 These loans typically require a cosigner and are from a private lending institution.